DennisVermeulen/cka/README.md

 ## Introduction

 This config can be is used for experimenting with Kubernetes.
-You need Virtual Box and Vagrant for the installation of the virtual machines https://www.vagrantup.com/downloads.html https://www.virtualbox.org/wiki/Downloads
+You need Virtual Box and Vagrant for the installation of the virtual machines:

+https://www.vagrantup.com/downloads.html

+https://www.virtualbox.org/wiki/Downloads

 ## Installing the Boxes